diem/diem/language/tools/move-cli/README.md

 Discarding changes; re-run with --commit if you would like to keep them.
 ```

-The CLI has successfully compiled the module, but by default it chooses not to publish the module bytecode under `move_state`.
+The CLI has successfully compiled the module, but by default it chooses not to publish the module bytecode under `move_data`.
 Re-running the command with `--commit` (`-c` for short) will produce

 ```
 λ move compile -c